 We will officially leave middle school behind in just a few hours.
 The air is thick and hot with our simultaneous breathing as we crowd together under the awning of Brooklyn College (our own school’s auditorium isn’t big enough to hold the 400+ graduates and their families).
 We were supposed to be inside ages ago, but the heavy doors are still shut.
 “LET US IN!” my friends and I scream to no one, throwing our umbrellas at the building.
 Soon almost everyone around us has joined in.
 The doors finally open.
 We crowd in, yelling, much to the dismay of the teachers waiting inside.

 Thirty minutes later we are all lining up to go onstage and receive our diplomas.
 One of my best friends, Sydney, is starting to hyperventilate.
 “I can’t do this,” she whispers.
-“I’m not ready for this.
-I mean, physically, yes, obviously, but not mentally.”
-I grab her by the hand and lead her away from the loud voices and laughter of our classmates.
+I grab her hand and lead her away from the loud chatter and laughter of our classmates.

 “It’s fine, OK?”
-I say, even though I haven’t fully convinced myself yet.
-“I know exactly how you feel.
-Really, I do.”
+I say, though I’m not sure I believe it myself.
+“I know exactly how you feel.”

-“It’s just that I fit in so well with you guys.
+“It’s just that I fit in so well with you guys,” she says.”
 Next year, I’ll have no one.”
-It’s all sinking in—we won’t be together next year in; we’ll all be scattered across the city in different high schools.
+It’s all sinking in—we won’t be together next year; we’ll all be scattered across the city in different high schools.

-My prom date is ever later than I am.
-Right after he arrives, he quickly disappears.
-He reappears a while later, while I’m dancing with my friends.
+My prom date is even later than I am.
+He disappears as soon as he arrives.
+He reappears later, while I’m dancing with my friends.

 “Guess what?” he says, grinning.